anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

 ## Compliance, Verification, and Conformance
 The below set of steps define the compliance, verification and Conformance process for NFVI
-* Based on VNF's requirements, NFVI profile is selected - B, N
+* Based on VNF's requirements, the Cloud Infrastructure profile is selected - B, N
-* NFVI readiness is checked for Conformance.
+* The Cloud Infrastructure readiness is checked for Conformance.
 * The test VNFs are on-boarded using automation scripts on the NFVI.
 * VNF on-boarding is validated by running functional tests to ensure that the on-boarding is successful.
 * VNF performance tests are executed and NFVI KPIs are recorded during the tests.